Best Rooftop Bars in London

 Tucked away on the 14th floor rooftop of the central London building is an over-the-top, tropical-inspired bar that is an Instagrammer’s dream.
 Plush furnishings are surrounded by lush greenery and huge palm leaves.
 Outside, the theme continues, albeit more subdued, as the real star of the show is the 360-degree views of the capital.

 The special terrace menu offers a curated pick of the main restaurant’s offerings, all of which combines British cooking with French flare.
-Pick from starters of gazpacho, grilled prawns or fresh crab, and mains of sirloin steak, risotto or lobster thermador.
+Pick from starters like buratta, beef tartare and pork and apricot terrine, before following up with sirloin steak or rack of lamb for your main.
 The drinks menu is equally impressive, with plenty of house signature creations alongside classic staples and alcohol-free options.

 14th floor, 120 Fenchurch Street, London, EC3M 5BA